 How we will share your data

-We do not share or disclosure any of your personal information without your consent, other than for the purposes specified in this notice or where there is a legal requirement.
+We do not sell any of your personal information to third parties.
+We also do not share or disclose any of your personal information with third parties other than for the purposes specified in this notice or where there is a legal requirement.

 We may disclose your information to third parties if:

 - we are under a duty to disclose or share your personal data in order to comply with any legal obligation; or